 Deutsche Bank Employee Share Scheme (or ‘Equity Plan’)

 Deutsche Bank has announced previously that it is winding-down its operations in Jersey during 2019.
 As part of that process, Deutsche Bank has transferred to HM Receiver General certain custody assets that it held for former employees (the “Former Employees”) who were awarded shares under the Deutsche Bank Employee Share Scheme (the “Assets”).
 This followed the Royal Court of Jersey providing its blessing on 18 March 2020 of the transfer of the Assets to HM Receiver General.

 HM Receiver General has agreed to hold the Assets for a period of 15 years from the date on which he receives them from Deutsche Bank, at the end of which title in the Assets will pass absolutely to the Crown.
 As the Assets are being transferred by Deutsche Bank in stages, the 15 year period will expire on different dates for different Assets – the first of those 15 year periods (which applies to the substantial majority of the Assets) will expire on 30th April 2035.

 Anyone who believes that they have a claim should contact HM Receiver General at the address below before the end of the said 15 year period.
 Upon a Former Employee’s identity being verified, HM Receiver General will arrange for their Assets to be returned to them.”

 Unclaimed personal estates

-The table below includes all unclaimed personal estates notified to HM Receiver General since 1 January 2015.
-It was last updated on 23 March 2016.
+The table below includes all unclaimed personal estates notified to HM Receiver General since 1st January 2010 updated 30th June 2020.

 |RG Ref||Date||Surname||Forename(s)||Date of Death||Place of Death||Date of Birth||Place of Birth|